How Much Does a U.S. Work Permit Cost? Lawyers' Fees and Filing Fees

 How Much Is the I-765 Filing Fee?

-On April 1, 2024, the U.S. Citizenship and Immigration Services (USCIS) fee structure will change.
-Filing an I-765 will (in most cases) then cost $479 if filing online, $520 if submitting a paper application.
+On April 1, 2024, the U.S. Citizenship and Immigration Services (USCIS) fee structure changed.
+Filing an I-765 now (in most cases) costs $479 if filing online, $520 if submitting a paper application.
 Biometrics will be automatically included in the fee.

 Filing Fees When Submitting Form I-765 With Adjustment of Status Application (I-485)